Prevent Child Abuse in Alaska

 Reports can be made by calling 1-800-478-4444 or by emailing firstname.lastname@example.org.

 Law Enforcement Child Sexual Abuse Reporting

 Call the local law enforcement agency assigned to the area where the abuse took place.

 To help a child who experiences abuse and neglect, a person should have a general understanding of the signs and symptoms.
-Educating yourself with online mandatory reporter training about types of harm and typical signs of abuse and neglect will help you identify what to report.
+Educating yourself with child abuse prevention training and online mandatory reporter training and about types of harm and typical signs of abuse and neglect will help you identify what to report.

 How do I contact the AK Department of Health and Social Services?